• Skip to primary navigation

 Eat Healthy Meals and Snacks.

 This is one that I think every first-year student forgets to do until it is too late.
 When we are stressed, we are more likely to eat comfort foods.
-However, those comfort foods do not help us feel strong and healthy most of the time.
-Some options for healthy snacking are apples, berries, and low sugar power bars.
+However, those comfort foods do not usually help us feel strong and healthy.
+Some options for fit snacking are apples, berries, and low-sugar power bars.
 Feel free to check out our post for a complete list: EASY HEALTHY SNACKS FOR COLLEGE STUDENTS DORM LIFE

 Be Aware of Your Stress Level.

 Stress can affect us in many ways.
-And, we find out "those ways" when we are in college.
+And we find out "those ways" in college.
 Using breathing techniques to help calm down and think more clearly is very helpful.
 Visit this post called "How to Reduce Stress With Breathing Exercises" from Very Well Mind for tips.

 Stay active and interact with others.

-Go to places like the gym and student activities, to interact with other students outside of classes.
-Reach out to people that are in classes and ask them to meet up at a college-run activity.
-Loneliness is common during the first semester, so reaching out is important.
+Go to places like the gym and student activities to interact with other students outside classes.
+Reach out to people in classes and ask them to meet up at a college-run activity.
+Loneliness is common during the first semester, so reaching out is essential.
 Get a group of more than three people together and go to activities on campus like bingo.

 Keep in mind that Girls Going to College need to stay safe.